watchexec/watchexec/doc/watchexec.1.md

 exit.
 If it hasnt exited after this time, it is forcefully terminated.

 Takes a unit-less value in seconds, or a time span value such as \"5min 20s\".
+Providing a unit-less value is deprecated and will warn; it will be an error in the future.

-The default is 60 seconds.
+The default is 10 seconds.
 Set to 0 to immediately force-kill the command.

 This has no practical effect on Windows as the command is always